Kosi-N/Kosi-N-portfolio/README.md

 - [Recommendations](#recommendations)

 ### Project overview
-Founded in 2006, H+Sport operates online platforms where customers can purchase a variety of sports drinks designed to help athletes stay hydrated by replenishing fluids,electrolytes and energy lost during physical activity.
+H+Sport  was founded in 2006  and operates an online store that sells nutritional products such as supplements, energy bars and rehydration solutions , along with active wear to meet the needs of active lifestyle consumers.
+You can navigate  to the H+ sport website by clicking [here](https://hplussport.com)

+The board of directors wants to gain a better understanding of wholesale revenue by product line, and how this varies month-to-month and across warehouses

 ### Data sources
 The dataset consisted of five tables including information about the  products,customer demographics, orders, order items and saleperson information.